ICT40120 Certificate IV in Information Technology (Data Science and AI)

 This course is your gateway to a deeper understanding and advanced capabilities in the exciting field of AI.

-Some eligibility conditions apply for the free training, and other fees may apply for some courses.
-Please see the FAQs on the Skills Ready page for further information.
+This course is fee free* for residents of Western Australia.
+Some eligibility conditions apply for the fee free training and other fees may apply for some courses.
+Please refer to the FAQs for more information.

 Overview